software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The configuration in the `src/test/resources/application.properties` file will be used while we are running the tests, which makes it suitable for test-specific configuration.

-## Testing service classes
+## Testing service classes with integration tests

+> "Write tests.
+Not too many.
+Mostly integration."
+>
+> -- Kent C. Dodds

+Integration tests are a great balance of reliability and performance.
+Kent C. Dodds covers the importance of integration tests in his article [Write tests.
+Not too many.
+Mostly integration.](https://kentcdodds.com/blog/write-tests).

+In Java application, tests implemented and executed with the [JUnit](https://junit.org/junit5/) testing framework.
 JUnit tests are implemented as test classes.
+Test classes can be annoted with the `@SpringBootTest` annotation to access the Spring application context in tests.
+This, for example makes the `@Autowired` annotations work.
 Methods annotated with the `@Test` annotation are the _test methods_, which test a specific _test scenario_.

 Test methods usually share certain common setup code, which should be done before each test method.
 This setup can be put inside a method annotated with the `@BeforeEach` annotation.
 For example here's the `setUp` method for the authentication-example project's [MessageServiceTest](https://github.com/software-development-project-1/authentication-example/blob/main/src/test/java/fi/haagahelia/coolreads/service/MessageServiceTest.java) test class: